Xkeeper0/smb2/README.md

 [![Build Status](https://travis-ci.com/Xkeeper0/smb2.svg?branch=asm6)](https://travis-ci.com/Xkeeper0/smb2)

 This is designed for use with [asm6f](https://github.com/freem/asm6f/).
-For your convinience, binaries of that have been included.
+For your convenience, binaries of that have been included.
 (Windows/Linux)

 ## Building